How to dress traveling in Italy - ouritalianjourney.com

 Tip #3: Clothing

 Jackets: You should always bring a jacket when out for the day.
 The weather can change from morning to afternoon by quite a few degrees.
-A blazer is very fashionable in Italy and is worn by both men and women.
+A blazer is very fashionable in Italy and is worn by people of all genders.
 Men tend to wear blazers in shades of blue.
 You never know when you’ll wind up in a restaurant and need another layer.
 We also found that many of the churches and museums can get quite chilly.
 Winters in the south can be chilly so a puffer or down jacket or vest is advisable.
 Always carry a travel umbrella year-round.
 Be prepared.

 Tops/Blouses: Locals are not big on overly-revealing clothing so just keep that in mind.
 Logo t-shirts are okay to wear inside your hotel room or at the beach but they are a no-no when walking through town.
 The only people you will see wearing these are the tourists.